memeLordo/telegram-automated-bulk-messages/README.md

 * User scans Telegram login QR code to log in into the Telegram Desktop application.
 * Run python script script.py using py script.py in the terminal
 * The script reads a customized message from an excel sheet.
+* The script works with path to your Telegram Deckstop App (here I used mine).
+To make things work, you should change the path inside code to your own.
 * The script reads rows one by one and searches that username in the Telegram Desktop Application search box if the username found on Telegram then it will send a configured message otherwise It reads next row.
 * Loop executes until and unless all rows complete.